SerialSniffyHeck3r/disguised-exe-study/README.md

 ### Code Layout in IDA
 Loading the file into IDA showed me what I needed:

+- First of all, IDA reported this file as a Windows PE executable file.
 - No IRP handler table (no IRP_MJ_CREATE, IRP_MJ_DEVICE_CONTROL, etc.)
 - No DriverEntry—the symbol just didn’t exist.
 - But there was a main, and it included console-like logic, argument parsing, and even logging.